nowzoo/nowzoo-angular-bootstrap-lite/README.md

 use Bootstrap javascript and its dependencies.

 This is a fundamentally different approach from other Angular/Bootstrap libraries.
 Namely, it's not "pure" Angular.
-We have decided a bit of impurity for the sake of a smaller codebase and consistency is OK.
+We've decided a bit of impurity for the sake of a smaller codebase and consistency with Bootstrap is ok.

 (Want purity?
 Look here https://github.com/valor-software/ngx-bootstrap or here https://github.com/ng-bootstrap/ng-bootstrap.)